openslide/openslide.github.io/formats/sakura/index.markdown

 Sakura slides are SQLite 3 database files written by the eXpress Persistent Objects ORM.
 Tables contain slide metadata, associated images, and JPEG tiles.
-Tiles are addressed as `(downsample, level-0 X coordinate, level-0 Y coordinate, color channel)`, with separate grayscale JPEGs for each color channel.
+Tiles are addressed as `(focal plane, downsample, level-0 X coordinate, level-0 Y coordinate, color channel)`, with separate grayscale JPEGs for each color channel.
 Despite the generality of the address format, tiles appear to be organized in a regular grid, with power-of-two level downsamples and without overlapping tiles.
 The structure of the file allows scans to be sparse, but it is not clear if this is actually done.

 SQL Tables
 ----------